 Large plants such as mother plants eventually require feedings every 2-3 weeks, for example, because there is a limit to container size.
 We use an organic fertiliser such as CANNA Terra Vega for this purpose.
 This is a very concentrated fertiliser that lasts a long time because only small dosages are needed.
 CANNA Terra Vega is assimilated quickly by plants and helps in levelling out a deficiency (such as nitrogen) quickly.
 Read our SOIL GUIDE for advice on growing mother plants organically in containers.

 All Mandala strains are grown in high quality soil that is enriched with worm manure or compost.
-After 5+ weeks a mild feeding is given to all container plants 1x with NPK 5-6-7 or 4-8-6 and an EC of 0.75-0.8 mS/cm.
-Plants grown in the ground do not require extra fertiliser for a long period because we use high quality soil mixes.
+After 5+ weeks a mild feeding is given to all container plants with NPK 5-6-7 or 4-8-6 and an EC of 0.8-1.0 mS/cm.
+Plants grown in the ground usually do not require extra fertiliser for a long period because we use high quality soil mixes.

 The Mandala female plants are repotted into larger containers after sexing.
 The container size is adjusted to the size of the plants and their expected flowering time.
 Read our SOIL GUIDE for info on recommended container size.

-Short flowering indicas and small strains do not receive any extra fertiliser during flowering unless an individual plant shows a mild deficiency.
+Short flowering indicas and small strains usually receive only 1 mild feeding during flowering, more often if an individual plant shows a mild deficiency.

-Longer flowering sativas and sativa-indicas are given 1x a nutrient solution with NPK 5-6-7 or 4-8-6 and EC 0.65 mS/cm after approx.. one month of repotting.
-At this stage they are usually in day 45-50 of flowering.
+Longer flowering sativas and sativa-indicas are given 1x a nutrient solution with NPK 5-6-7 or 4-8-6 and EC 0.65 mS/cm after 3-4 weeks of repotting.
+At this stage they are usually at 45+ days of flowering.
 This is when significant waves of new bud development occur.
 Some nutrients have now been depleted to a certain level in the container and a liquid feeding can give the plants a boost.
+Another mild feeding is useful at 55+ days for long flowering plants that finish after 70 days (such as the late phenotype of Satori and Krystalica).
 At 2-3 weeks before harvest the plants still have the energy to assimilate and utilise new nutrients.

-As flowering reaches the final phase and the plant is nearing the end of it's life cycle a biochemical change occurs and cannabis plants switch to using up mainly nutrients stored in the plant tissue/leaves.
+As flowering reaches the final phase and the plant is nearing the end of it's life cycle a biochemical change occurs and cannabis plants switch to using up the nutrients stored in the plant tissue/leaves rather than absorbing soil nutrients.
 This is also accompanied with a minimised uptake of water.
 It is not recommended to fertilise anymore during this phase.
-This can cause premature wilting of pistils, bud mold, or isolated male flowers in cannabis.
+Fertilising at this late stage can cause premature wilting of pistils, bud mold, isolated male flowers in the buds and late seeding, and unpleasant aroma/taste in the harvested buds.

 Plants in the ground are fertilised according to individual requirements.
-Strains or plants that are shorter, more early, or very nutrient efficient will probably flower until harvest without any need for an extra feeding because we use high quality soil.
+Strains or plants that are shorter, more early, or very nutrient efficient can flower until harvest with few feedings because we use high quality soil.
 Observation is the key to smart fertilising!

 Greenhouse and outdoor plants are sometimes fertilised with a moderate dosage of granular time-release fertiliser.
+This is particularly effective and necessary if you have guerilla plantations.
 We have included some tips on using time-release fertiliser below.

 Soil and containers